samvera/hyrax/README.md

 please ensure you using version 3.7.2, available from RubyGems.org.
 For documentation specific to this version, please consult the [Sufia 3.7.2 documentation](http://rubydoc.info/gems/sufia/3.7.2/frames).

-If you have questions or need help, please email `hydra-tech@googlegroups.com`
+If you have questions or need help, please email [the Hydra community development list](mailto:hydra-tech@googlegroups.com).

 ## What is Sufia?
 Sufia is a component that adds self-deposit institutional repository features to a Rails app.